F-Aghaeipoor/DS-Titanic-Machine-Learning-from-Disaster/README.md

-# Data-Science-Titanic
-Data Science -Titanic classification
+# Data Science -Titanic classification

 These notebooks walk us through one of the first challenges of the Kaggle platform, the legendary Titanic ML competition.